 Hemp is both legal and considered safe, hence my doctor’s response.
 Because of that, it’s reported to be grown in over 30 different countries.
 Because medical marijuana isn’t legal everywhere in the United States, and controversial all over the world, we don’t have an accurate report of where it’s grown.

 What makes these plants of interest to scientists, healers, and those in need of treatment is cannabidiol, or CBD.
 CBD is present in both hemp and marijuana, but what makes marijuana psychoactive — giving you the ‘high’ sensation — is tetrahydrocannabinol (THC).
-Hemp contains only trace amounts of THC, and studies have shown that CBD is not psychoactive like THC.
+Hemp contains only trace amounts of THC, and

 The way I explain it to anyone now is: Hemp doesn’t go high.
 It hits low.
 It’s considered to be soothing and relaxing.